Asia Today: Sri Lanka minister who drank potion is positive

 Sri Lankans are used to taking both the regular medicine and indigenous alternative drugs to cure ailments.

+Meanwhile on Saturday, President Gotabaya Rajapaksa announced that Sri Lanka will receive the first stock of Oxford-AstraZeneca vaccine from India on Jan.
+27.

+He said India is giving this stock free of charge and his government is making arrangements to purchase more vaccines from India, China and Russia.

-On Friday, Sri Lanka approved the Oxford-AstraZeneca vaccine for COVID-19 amid warnings from doctors that front-line health workers should be quickly inoculated to prevent the medical system from collapsing.
+On Friday, Sri Lanka approved the Oxford-AstraZeneca vaccine amid warnings from doctors that front-line health workers should be quickly inoculated to prevent the medical system from collapsing.
 The vaccine was the first to be approved for emergency use in Sri Lanka.

 The Health Ministry says the inoculation will begin by mid-February.

-Note: This story has been corrected to show that the town where people lined up for the syrup was Kegalle.